bbbdragon/python-pype-lang/README.md

 ...
 result=get_result_finally(df)
 ```
 It was then, on a particular NLP-related project, that I discovered Clojure.
 Functional programming revived my enthusiasm for coding - its cleanness, its expressiveness, its elegance.
 I had been using a bee-bee gun to hunt dragons, and suddenly I was given an Uzi ... no, a gatling gun!
-Difficult, snarling problems that only got more angry as I pelted them with bee-bees now vanished in a quiet, peaceful, red mist.
+Difficult, snarling problems that only got more angry as I pelted them with bee-bees now seemed to evaporate in a quiet, peaceful, red mist.

 But if I wanted to build Clojure applications, I would have to embed Python functionality in a microservice, and make HTTP calls or use websockets.
 It worked well, but I didn't like the idea of using two different languages to do two different things.
 Plus, employers don't really like it when you suddenly decide to switch to a language that no one else on the team knows.
 I didn't want to leave Python, because of all its great libraries, so creating my own language was out.
 What to do, what to do?

 So I began to explore how Python implemented certain functional programming features - reduces, maps, filters, lambdas, etc. - and was still dissatisfied.
 Their syntax was cumbersome, it flooded the page, it looked awful.
 It was as if Python was grudgingly throwing us a bone, but still pouted about it.

 I hate the expression "syntactic sugar".
 Sugar is something you don't need.
 Sugar rots your teeth.
 Sugar makes you a diabetic.
-You sprinkle sugar in your tea at the weekly Princeton University English Department faculty meeting, listening politely to the Dean's snippy comments about your latest novel.
+You sprinkle sugar in your tea at the weekly Princeton University English Department faculty meeting, listening politely to the Dean's passive-aggressive comments about your latest novel.
 The metaphor seemed to imply that more concise ways of expressing an idea were bad for you, that if you aren't thinking in terms of "for(int i=0; i <= LENGTH; i++){ ...", you aren't a real programmer.
 Here's a little secret - to every programmer, every other programmer is not a real programmer.
 We need, collectively, to get over it.

 I didn't want "syntactic sugar".
 I wanted "syntactic plutonium that ignites and in so doing shifts your productivity and awareness of the program to a new level".

-So I decided to create what I call "pseudo-macros" - syntactically valid Python expressions which are, in an of themselves, no more than meaningless lists, tuples, and dictionaries, but that, when used as arguments to a certain function, perform common FP operations.
+So I decided to create what I call "pseudo-macros" - syntactically valid Python expressions which are, in an of themselves, no more than meaningless native Python data structures - lists, tuples, and dictionaries, mostly - but that, when used as arguments to a certain function, perform common FP operations.

+This also is why pype can't be called a real programming language.
+A pype expression compiles in python, but is then interpreted to run code, so the strategy for interpretation is to examine, with if-thens, the structure and content of the data structure.
+Later, I added a just-in-time optimizer which could eventually convert a function returning a pype expression into a function returning the result of a series of native Python expressions, by using AST.

-Over a long weekend, while my wife was consulting in Africa, I wrote pype, and I have been using it ever since.
+Over a long weekend, while my wife was away, I wrote pype, and I have been using it ever since.
+I have been working on it for months now, but most of the ideas come from this one weekend.
+It was written in a weekend ... just like Javascript!
+And just like Javascript, it is concise, expressive, not prone to code bloating at all.
+Just messing with you.
+Javascript is unbelievably bad, in my opinion.
+And probably, so is pype.

-While Pype may be challenging at first, you will soon find that it will become very easy to represent your program logic concisely and elegantly.

-If you don't think Pype is awesome, then my apologies, and you're free to not use it.
-However, you are invited to suggest improvements, particularly with regards to performance.
+But, it works for me.
+I find that it is very easy to represent my program logic concisely and elegantly, and with the optimizer, I have been able to write and deploy performant production code at work.
+And I have found that things that programmers use for themselves are often better built than things they write for others - the Linux kernel being the most referred-to-example.

+I didn't really ask for permission, but since I was technically using Python, a permitted language, I somehow managed to get away with it.
+This, I think, is another benefit of pype.
+You can do real functional programming in Python, which is more likely to be one of the allowed languages at your workplace.
+One of my TODO's is to write something that can convert Pype expressions back into humdrum Python code, so you don't even need to commit it.

 Pype is distributed under the MIT license.

+# Requirements

+Pype uses Python3.6.

 # Installation